tigawanna/mark-my-words/README.md

 // ---Description:This description will be extracted
 ```

+> [!WARNING]
+> your settings are savde in [vscode workspace settings](https://code.visualstudio.com/api/references/vscode-api) take any approprate precautions

+>
 > [!NOTE]
 > It looks ugly and clutterd but it works. so if you have ideas how to make it look better please let me know